-Buckyballs or fullerenes are a class of allotrope of the element carbon infamous for the determination of their structure.
+Buckyballs or fullerenes are a class of allotrope of the element carbon, and are infamous for the determination of their structure.
 They commonly compose the black, smooth soot commonly found in furnaces and fireplaces.

-Even though it may seem like an article about Marvel’s Bucky Barnes, it isn’t.
-It is about something even more interesting from the world of chemistry.
-Buckyballs or fullerenes or Buckminsterfullerenes is the name given to a group of fairly recently discovered forms of elemental carbon.
+Though this may seem like an article about Marvel’s Bucky Barnes, it isn’t.
+It is about something even more interesting… from the world of chemistry!
+Buckyballs, fullerenes or Buckminsterfullerenes are the various names given to a group of fairly recently discovered forms of elemental carbon.

 Recommended Video for you: